-If, for any reason, the data used to determine the rankings were not correct, they can be adjusted at any time.
-The pairing numbers may be reassigned accordingly to the corrections.
+2.3.
+This ranking is used to determine the pairing numbers; the highest one gets #1 etc.If, for any reason, the data used to determine the rankings were not correct, they can be adjusted at any time.
+The pairing numbers may be reassigned accordingly to the corrections, but only for the first three rounds.
 No modification of a pairing number is allowed after the fourth round has been paired.